5 Microsoft Power Apps Dashboards for Enhanced Project Reporting

 This will pull up the chart showing where the budget is allocated across Alex’s projects.

-The program and portfolio dashboards are very similar, all we’re doing is rolling these up to the program or portfolio level.
+The program and portfolio dashboards are very similar.
+All we’re doing is rolling these up to the program or portfolio level.

 Data-Driven Efficiency on the Power Platform